Skip to main content

-Master of Professional Studies in Persian (PFP Capstone)
+Master of Professional Studies in Persian

-In an exciting new development, the Master of Professional Studies in Persian will also be open to interested bachelor’s degree holders from institutions across the United States who have prior study of Persian and can demonstrate advanced-level proficiency (ILR 2).
+The M.P.S. in Persian is open to graduating college seniors and interested bachelor’s degree holders from institutions across the United States who have prior study of Persian and can demonstrate advanced-level proficiency (ILR 2) or who can reach that level through the UMD Persian Summer Language Institute.

 Courses